 This volcanic crater is so named because its glittering façade looked like diamonds to early explorers.
 Today, it’s one of the most photographed sites in Oahu and is arguably the most famous volcanic crater on earth.

 Another fun hiking option is the Makapu’u Point Hike, which allows you to trek out to this historic lighthouse with its distinctive hyper-radiant lens.
+Keep your eyes peeled for humpback whales from the viewpoint before marveling at the Halona Blowhole that shoots water up to 20 feet in the air.

 Secret Island Beach